Offset Financial Costs Through Supporting Your Classmates

 Assistantships

 3 out of 4 of our full-time graduate students hold assistantships.
-An assistantship provides a nontaxable scholarship, which is applied to the tuition bill, as well as a taxable salary for carrying out assigned duties.
+An assistantship may include a nontaxable scholarship, which is applied to the tuition bill, and/or a taxable salary for carrying out assigned duties.

 Graduate assistants work in the labs, clinics, and on the field.
 Specifically, assistantships are available in the following areas depending on availability and year-to-year needs: